-Security Risks With Old Technology
+Security Risks with Old Keypad Technology

-Old keypads can also easily be hacked by external devices, making it simple for thieves to gain access to your garage.
+Older keypads can also easily be hacked by external devices, making it simple for thieves to gain access to your garage.
 This is also true with wireless garage door remotes.
 When garage remotes were first invented, they could open anyone’s garage.
 It wasn’t uncommon to accidentally open your neighbor’s garage while closing your own!

-New Technology Worth the Upgrade
+New Keypad Technology is Worth the Upgrade